davidbatetc/decision-trees/README.md

 <system> ERROR.
 Value "x" for attribute "spore-print-color" missing.
 ```

+## Further comments
+### Output coloring
+In order to make the program more user-friendly, **ANSI color escape sequences** are used when displaying the content.
+While this is a nice feature for those running the program in an environment that supports these escape sequences, it might not look so good if that is not the case.
+Thus, it is recommended to run the program in an environment that offers support for these.

+### Generality of the program

 ## Usage
 There are mainly two ways to run this program.
 The first option is to **compile the program** and then run the compiled file.
 The second option is to run the program using an **interactive environment**.
 The [*Glasgow Haskell Compiler (GHC)*](https://www.haskell.org/ghc/) is recommended for both options.
 The following instructions have been tested in a Linux environment, and they might differ slightly in other operating systems.